-- 1. "Front" and "Side" orientation shall be determined by the Street Hierarchy in Sec 405.22.C.3. - 2.
-One PRINCIPAL BUILDING is permitted per LOT. - Building placement standards may be adjusted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes, exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees (See Sec 405.26.E). - 4.
-See Sec 405.14.H for BUILDING HEIGHT requirements. - 5.
-Minimum parking requirements shall be applied as described in Sec 405.16.C. - Lots larger than 2 acres shall follow the Large Site Standards (Article 7).
+- 1. Front and Side orientation shall be determined by the Street Hierarchy in Sec 405.22.C.3. - 2.
+One principal building is permitted per LOT. - 3.
+Building placement standards may be ad usted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees (See Sec 405.2 .E). - 4.
+See Sec 405.14.H for BUILDING HEIGHT RE uirements. - 5.
+Minimum parking re uirements shall be applied as described in Sec 405.1 .C. - 6.
+Lots larger than 2 acres shall follow the Large Site Standards (Article).